The Mill Site

 advocating the use of the rounded onion-shaped (Ogee) cap to reduce wind

-The site consists of a working windmill and a shop in the old engine house which sells a wide range of locally milled, stoneground flour as well as a range of jams, cereals and gifts.
+The site consists of a working windmill and a shop in the old engine house which sells a wide range of our own stoneground flour as well as jams, cereals and gifts.

 The mill has been wind powered for most of its working life.